Amid Virus, Congress’ Leaders Resist Call for Remote Voting

 “What seems unrealistic today may not seem so unrealistic tomorrow," said Rep. Gerald Connolly, D-Va.

-Rep. Rodney Davis of Illinois, top Republican on the House Administration Committee, said lawmakers have met daily with Congress' doctors and other officials to discuss how the House should function during the crisis.
-Davis said they've discussed ideas like frequently cleaning the buttons on the electronic devices members use to record their votes.

-But others say even with such steps, it's travel to Washington that's the toughest problem to overcome.
+But critics say that travel to Washington is the toughest problem to overcome.

 “The harder part is getting people there, getting folks that have to fly from all over the country, or just getting folks in their 70s, 80s or 90s driving from New York or driving from Florida," said Rep. Don Beyer, D-Va.